haant/Pandas-and-Matplotlib-Examples/README.md

 # Pandas-and-Matplotlib-Examples
 Simple revision examples for Pandas and Matplotlib T Level required modules.
-These modules should be used for Graphical Representation in the ESP Exam.
+These modules should be used for Graphical Representation using CSV files in the ESP Exam.

 # Documentation
 Pandas module documentation: https://pandas.pydata.org/docs/